SHELBY

 JOUPPI

-Hello!
-I'm a freelance data journalist based in Denver, Colorado.
-Before recently finishing my master's at Columbia University, I was a public radio reporter at WDET Detroit, a podcast producer and a graphic designer.
+I'm a freelance data reporter based in Denver, Colorado.
+Before finishing my master's at Columbia University's Graduate School of Journalism, I was a public radio reporter at WDET Detroit, a podcast producer and a graphic designer.

-I'm here to help local newsrooms find creative ways to bolster their community reporting with data collection, analysis and visualization.
+I'm here to help local newsrooms find creative ways to bolster their community reporting with data collection, analysis and visualization and public service tools.

 Michigan Air Violations Tracker

-I pitched, designed and developed an interactive platform for nonprofit newsroom Planet Detroit that allows readers to explore the violation history of air polluters in Michigan.
+I pitched, designed and developed an interactive platform for local environmental newsroom Planet Detroit that allows readers to explore the violation history of air polluters in Michigan.
 It updates every day with the newest violation notices issued by EGLE.

 I made the dashboard using javascript—a first for me—and created a program that looks for new violation notices every day, parses them with pdfplumber, and adds them to the data.